Axolotl Care Hub Axolotl Care Hub The Complete Guide

 • You see active fungal or bacterial growth: Cotton-like patches, unusual colors, or spreading lesions

-• Gills are shrinking significantly: Progressive gill loss warrants expert evaluation
+• Gills are shrinking significantly: Progressive gill loss warrants veterinary evaluation

 • Multiple symptoms are present: Appetite loss, lethargy, or behavioral changes alongside gill problems